apostrophecms/apostrophe-headless/README.md

 The `apostrophe-headless` module provides REST APIs for content types created with Apostrophe's [pieces](http://apostrophecms.org/docs/tutorials/getting-started/reusable-content-with-pieces.html) feature.
 With this module, you might choose to just click "Page Settings" and lock down the "home page" of your site to "logged in users only," then use Apostrophe as a pure headless CMS... or you might mix and match.
 It's up to you.

+> We'll start out by talking about pieces, because they map so well to REST concepts.
+But `apostrophe-headless` also supports working with pages.
+We recommend you read about pieces first to figure out the basics, especially authentication.

 ## Adding a REST API for products

 Let's assume you have a module called `products` that extends `apostrophe-pieces` as described in our [reusable content with pieces](http://apostrophecms.org/docs/tutorials/getting-started/reusable-content-with-pieces.html) tutorial.
 Now you want a REST API so your app can easily get information about pieces.